-Gross premiums written represent premium on business commencing in the financial year together with adjustments to premiums written in previous accounting periods and estimates from contracts entered into during the course of the year.
-Gross premiums are stated before the deduction of brokerage, taxes and duties levied on them.
-Estimates are made in the host syndicate for pipeline premiums, representing amounts due to the syndicate not yet notified, as well as adjustments made in the year to premiums written in prior accounting periods.
-The syndicate's share of these estimates is included within these financial statements.
+Gross premiums written comprise premiums on contracts incepted during the financial year together with adjustments to premiums written in previous accounting periods and estimates for premiums from contracts entered into during the course of the year.
+Gross premiums written are stated before the deduction of brokerage, taxes, duties levied on premiums and other deductions.